 - Check with your child’s family doctor about whether they offer the vaccination.

-- Check your local pharmacy’s website to see if appointments are available for children.
+- Check your local pharmacy’s website to see if walk-in or appointments are available for children.

 - Contact your state, territorial, local, or tribal health department for more information.